Modelling non-stationarity in asymptotically independent extremes: UKCP18 temperature and dryness data

 With the data transformed to standard exponential margins, we apply the methodology proposed in Section \ref{sec:novel_model} for return curve estimation.
 The extremal dependence trend observed in Figure \ref{fig:UKCP18} appears to suggest the extremes of the process are becoming more positively dependent over the time frame; therefore, one may expect the ADF estimates to tend towards the lower bound as $t \to n$.

-We set $\mathbf{z}_t := \{1,t\}$ for both the quantile regression procedure end estimation of Bernstein polynomial coefficients.
-This reduced covariate space was flexible enough to capture the observed extremal dependence trend within the data.
-Moreover, the same set of quantile pairs $\{q_{1,j},q_{2,j}\}_{j=1}^m$ was considered as defined in Section \ref{subsec:inference}.
-Two sets of ADF estimates are obtained over the observation period corresponding to $\Bar{\lambda}^*_{QR}$ and $\Bar{\lambda}_{BP}^*$; these are plotted in the left and centre panels of Figure \ref{fig:UKCP18_ADFs}, respectively.
-The selected values of $t$ for the plotted curves correspond to July 15th for an increasing subset of years between 1981-2080.
+To estimate $\Bar{\lambda}_{BP2}^*$, we set $\mathbf{z}_t := \{t\}$ for the extremal quantile regression procedure, and $\mathbf{z}_t := \{1,t\}$ for the estimation of Bernstein polynomial coefficients.
+These covariate spaces were flexible enough to capture the observed extremal dependence trend within the data.
+The same set of quantile pairs $\{q_{1,j},q_{2,j}\}_{j=1}^m$ was considered as defined in Section \ref{subsec:inference}.
+The resulting ADF estimates over the observation period are illustrated in the left panel of Figure \ref{fig:UKCP18_ADFs}.
+The selected values of $t$ for the plotted curves correspond to July 15th for an increasing subset of equally spaced years between 1981-2080.
+We remark that the linear behaviour observed for magenta coloured curves on the first half of the angular interval is a direct result of imposing Property \ref{prop:kappa_set} using the algorithm described in Section \ref{subsec:theoretical_results}.

-However, we note that for both estimators, we obtain ADFs which exceed one at several rays; this is unexpected, since exploratory analysis of the data appears to suggest the presence of positive dependence over the entire time frame.
-While $\lambda(w)<1$ or $\lambda(w)>1$ for all $w \in (0,1)$ indicate positive and negative extremal dependence, respectively, intermediate scenarios where $\lambda(w)>1$ for some rays and $\lambda(w)<1$ for others are theoretically possible.
-Having investigated this aspect, the evidence that $\lambda(w)>1$ for small $w$ is not strong, and so we seek to implement an estimator which is bounded above by one.
-We therefore re-apply the Bernstein polynomial estimator, this time constraining the coefficient functions to be in the interval $[0,1]$ via a logit link function, i.e., $\text{logit}(\beta_i(\mathbf{z}_t)) = \mathbf{z}_t'\boldsymbol{\psi}_{i}$, $\boldsymbol{\psi}_{i} \in \RR^2$, $i \in \{1,2,\hdots,k-1\}$.
-The resulting ADF estimates are illustrated in the right panel of Figure \ref{fig:UKCP18_ADFs}.
-The estimated trends are again in good agreement with what is observed in the data.